Danlock/rmq/README.md

 })
 ```

-Take a look at healthcheck_test.go for a more complete example.
+Take a look at healthcheck_int_test.go for a more complete example.

 # Logging